rewaaf/guess-number/README.md

 # guess-number
-python code for taking guess from the user and comparing it with a random number, it likes a game!
+python code for taking guess from the user and comparing it with a random number, it like a game!